The New Zealand Screen Crisis: Why 2026 Is the Year of the Digital Eye

 - Restless sleep following evening device use

 The afternoon productivity slump, that familiar 2–4 PM fog, is another signal worth taking seriously.
-Sustained blue light exposure contributes to cognitive fatigue, and affordable blue light glasses that work can help interrupt that cycle before it derails your output.
+Sustained screen use is often linked to cognitive fatigue, and for some people, blue light glasses may help take the edge off long sessions, though they're only one part of the picture.

 Non-Prescription Users Aren't Off the Hook

 Many people assume blue light glasses are only relevant if they already wear corrective lenses.
-In practice, plano lenses (zero prescription, pure blue light filtering) are equally effective for those with perfect vision.
+In practice, plano lenses (zero prescription, pure blue light filtering) work the same way for those with perfect vision.
 They're often the most cost-accessible entry point and require no optometrist visit.

 Beyond the Office: Blue Light Protection for Gaming and Night Use